mongosnow/Gamemaker-2-Screen-Transitions/README.md

 It essentially replaces the room_goto() function and adds animations that hide the room change.
 The animations use surfaces for smooth and unique-looking room transitions.
 It still has the option to do all the animations with a color though (like the classic fade to black then fade back that many games have), or use a sprite.

-I made this system to drag and drop into my own projects, and I thought it would be nice to make it public 💚
+I made this system to drag and drop into my own projects.
 # Animations

 ### Checkers